+PATHWAY ONE: PATHWAY TWO:

+Community Agency Non-Community Agency

+Involvement Involvement

-PATHWAY ONE: Community Agency Involvement PATHWAY TWO: Non-Community Agency Involvement York Region Early Intervention Services (YREIS) sends "Notification of Support Needs for a Child Transitioning to School Form" to Coordinator of Special Programs.
-Parents must still register at home school Parent/Guardian registers child at home school and indicates on the Registration Package that their child has "SPECIAL NEEDS".
-School Administrator notifies Coordinator of Special Programs of student requiring possible supports • • related reports is stored in the Ontario Student Record (OSR)
+York Region Early Intervention Services (YREIS) sends "Notification of Support Needs for a Child Transitioning to School Form" to Coordinator of Special Programs. parent(s)/guardian(s) must still register at home school Parent(s)/Guardian(s) registers child at home school and indicates on the Registration Package that their child has "SPECIAL NEEDS".
+School Administrator notifies Coordinator of Special Programs of student requiring possible supports

-A letter is sent to Parent/Guardian that includes a "Consent to the Release of Confidential Information" (S7) for consent to share information with YREIS, health professionals and/or private providers.
-A copy of the S7 and
+A letter is sent to Parent(s)/Guardian(s) that includes a "Consent to the Release of Confidential Information" (S7) for consent to share information with YREIS, health professionals and/or private providers.
+A copy of the S7 and related reports is stored in the Ontario Student Record (OSR)